openshift/instaslice-operator/README.md

 These e2e tests would be performed by creating a `kind` cluster locally.

+### InstaSlice and OperatorHub

+InstaSlice has been published on [OperatorHub](https://operatorhub.io/operator/instaslice-operator).

 ### Roadmap

-High level overview of the main priorities for 2024:
+High level overview of the main priorities for 2024/2025:

 - Allocate MIG slices on Nvidia GPUs on demand
-- Configire allocated slices on GPUs and bind containers to slices
+- Configure allocated slices on GPUs and bind containers to slices
 - Release and unconfigure slices when pods are completed or deleted
-- Ability to graceful termination of slices
+- Ability to graceful termination of workload on slice deletion
 - Account for node classical resources when selecting a node
 - Schedule pods in average of 10 seconds when resources are available
 - Kubernetes quota system integration